International Funding

 Interreg Aurora

 During the European Union’s 2014–2020 programming period the South Ostrobothnia region was included in the Interreg Botnia-Atlantica, a cross border cooperation funding programme.
-In the next programming period, a new programme will succeed both Botnia-Atlantica and Interreg Nord, and the former members of these programmes, that is regions in Finland, Sweden, Norway and Sápmi, will participate in it.
-The Regional Council of South Ostrobothnia contributes to planning and content writing of the new programme.
+For the present programming period, a new programme – Aurora – succeeded both Botnia-Atlantica and Interreg Nord.
+The former members of these programmes, that is regions in Finland, Sweden, Norway and Sápmi, are now participating to it.
+The Regional Council of South Ostrobothnia contributed to planning and content writing of the new programme, and actively participates to its implementation.

 Interreg Aurora website: https://www.interregaurora.eu/